dartmouth-cs52/dartmouth-cs52.github.io/README.md

 ### Slide Integration

-uses [remarkjs](https://github.com/gnab/remark) for building up slides from inside of jekyll markdown
+uses [remarkjs](https://github.com/gnab/remark) for building slides - if you use the

-Use the following notation to create a slide

 ```
 <div class="slide" markdown="0">